eyeofparadox/eyeofparadox.github.io/content/posts/2009/09/a-spark/index.md

 The world we exist in is contained in that information, as much as that information is contained in the structure of the world, so the world we experience is really just an idea of the world.

-What that information really is or what it represents we are unable to know, because it can only be observed indirectly—if at all.
+What that information really is or what it represents we are unable to know, because it can only be observed indirectly---if at all.

 Our senses provide a very limited perspective.